redwoodjs/redwoodjs-com-archive/docs/testing.md

           id: variables.id,
           title: 'Foobar',
           body: 'Lorem ipsum...',
-        },
+        }
       }
     })

     render(<Article id={1} />)

     expect(await screen.findByText('Foobar')).toBeInTheDocument()
   })
 })
 ```

 We're using a new query here, `findByText()` which allows us to find things that may not be present in the first render of the component.
 In our case when the component first renders the data hasn't loaded yet, so it will render only "Loading..." which does *not* include the title of our article.
-So without `findByText()` the test will immediately fail. `findByText()` is smart and waits for subsequent renders or a maximum amount of time before giving up.
+Without `findByText()` the test will immediately fail. `findByText()` is smart and waits for subsequent renders or a maximum amount of time before giving up.

 Note that you need to make the test function `async` and put an `await` before the `findByText()` call.
 Read more about `findBy*()` queries and the higher level `waitFor()` [here](https://testing-library.com/docs/dom-testing-library/api-async).